 These are trying times indeed.
 The COVID-19 pandemic weighs heavy on all of our minds and continues to test our strengths.
 Many of us are deeply concerned, others hurting in numerous ways.
 Here's a few recently released songs that will cheer you up and help you defeat this little micro nuisance invading our world.

 Music Joins in the Fight

 This is a good opportunity to illustrate the different purposes of music and song and how it is used in relationship to our real lives.
 Despite both songs dwelling on the same topic, the style of each tune is completely different though their purpose is the same.
-One in Country and one in Hard Rock, both songs carry the same idea but have a near opposite outlook.
-Music also relates to us as we to music.
+One in Country and one in Hard Rock.
+Both songs carry the same idea but have an opposite approach.
+Music also relates to us as we relate to music.

 Music can carry most any meaning or purpose the composer wishes to portray.
 The performer gets the message across to the listeners.
 The listener applies the message to their own life and carries it with them.
 Both song examples do an excellent job of pulling it off.
 Left: Big & Rich perform 'Stay Home.'

 Music and Illness

-Sadly friends, music can't yet cure a disease such as COVID-19, but it certainly can help in the treatment of illness.
+Sadly friends, music can't yet cure a virus such as COVID-19, but it can certainly help in the treatment of some illnesses.
 Music can literally make you feel better.
 Music soothes the soul, stirs the spirit and offers up an appreciation of one of life's most important features, our ability to feel and express.

-I've seen music cure illness.
-I've been cured by music myself.
-Music is great at curing sadness or unhappiness.
-It can instill hope, comfort the hurting, even save lives.
+I've been cured by music.
+Music is great at curing sadness or depression.
+Music can instill hope, comfort the hurting, even save lives.
 "Music certainly does tame the savage beast."
 Who knows?
-Maybe one day we can use it to cure the body.
+Maybe one day we can use music to cure the body in other ways.
 Left: Mike Campbell performs 'Lockdown.'